thesamet/sbt-protoc/README.md

 )
 ```

-To generate Java + Scala with java conversions:
+To generate Java + Scala with Java conversions:
 ```
 PB.targets in Compile := Seq(
   PB.gens.java -> (sourceManaged in Compile).value,